AI Training ROI: How to Measure What Matters Beyond Completion Rates

 - Advanced use (building custom solutions, training others): 12+ weeks

 Why it matters: If your training promises proficiency in a half-day workshop, your employees are being set up to fail.
 Time-to-proficiency data tells you whether your training timeline is realistic and where people get stuck.
+It also helps you set honest expectations with leadership — "the programme takes 6-8 weeks to produce independent users" is a far more credible claim than "after this workshop, your team will be AI-ready."

 3. Manager Reinforcement Score